Sikatuna, Bohol

-The town of Sikatuna,Bohol celebrates its feast on June 12–13, to honor the town patron Saint Anthony De Padua.
+The town of Sikatuna, Bohol celebrates its feast on June 12–13, to honor the town patron Saint Anthony De Padua.

+Etymology

+The town is named after Datu Sikatuna, the ancient chieftain of Bohol, although there is no evidence he lived in the area.

 History

 Sikatuna was formerly a part of the towns of Baclayon and Alburquerque.
 While part of Baclayon, Sikatuna was known as barrio Cambojod.
 Once Alburquerque became a town, Sikatuna was made a part of its new territory and given the name Cornago.
 Sikatuna became its own town in 1917.
 The ten barangays that now comprise Sikatuna were taken from three neighboring old municipalities: Alburquerque, Loboc, and Balilihan.
 In the original municipal ordinance converting barrio Cornago into a municipality, the municipal boundary was defined as barrio Cornago plus four northern barrios of Alburquerque: Libjo, Abucay Sur, Abucay Norte, and Can-agong.
 However, Senator Jose A. Clarin helped increase the territorial boundary by taking two barrios from Loboc: Cambuac Sur and Cambuac Norte; and two barrios from Balilihan: Badiang and Bahay-bahay.
 Cornago was divided into Poblacion I and Poblacion II.